Investors Bancorp, Inc. [ISBC] – The Fundamentals are a good enough reason to be bullish on ISBC

 Now let’s turn to look at profitability: with a current Operating Margin for Investors Bancorp, Inc. [ISBC] sitting at +27.64, this company’s Net Margin is now 17.40%.
 These measurements indicate that Investors Bancorp, Inc. [ISBC] is generating considerably more profit, after expenses are accounted for, compared to its market peers.

-What about valuation?
-This company’s Enterprise Value to EBITDA is 29.44.
-The Enterprise Value to Sales for this firm is now 8.14, and its Total Debt to Enterprise Value stands at 0.66.
-Investors Bancorp, Inc. [ISBC] has a Price to Book Ratio of 0.99, a Price to Cash Flow Ratio of 10.78 and P/E Ratio of 17.62.
+The Enterprise Value to Sales for this firm is now 8.34, and its Total Debt to Enterprise Value stands at 0.66.
+Investors Bancorp, Inc. [ISBC] has a Price to Book Ratio of 0.99, a Price to Cash Flow Ratio of 10.78 and P/E Ratio of 15.95.
 These metrics all suggest that Investors Bancorp, Inc. is more likely to generate a positive ROI.

 Shifting the focus to workforce efficiency, Investors Bancorp, Inc. [ISBC] earns $498,724 for each employee under its payroll.
 Similarly, this company’s Total Asset Turnover is 0.04.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 0.02.